v8/v8.dev/src/blog/wasm-decompile.md

 }
 ```

 This actually implements an if-then.
-Future versions of the de-compiler
+Future versions of the decompiler
 may translate these into actual if-then's when possible.

 Wasm's most surprising control construct is `br_table`, which implements
 something like a `switch`, except using nested `block`s, which tends to
 be hard to read.
-The de-compiler flattens these to make them slightly
+The decompiler flattens these to make them slightly
 easier to follow, for example:

 ```